joelberkeley/spidr/tutorials/Dependently-Typed Tensors.md

 head [] = ?hmmm
 head (x :: _) = x
 ```
 We have a problem. `head` requires there is an initial element to return, which empty lists don't have.
-Put another way, we don't have any evidence that the list has an element to return.
+Put another way, we don't have any evidence that the list has an element we can return.
 Dependent types allow us to provide this evidence.
 Let's see an example.
 A `Vect n Int` is also a list of integers, but unlike `List Int` it's a dependent type which always contains precisely `n` integers (where `n` is a natural number).
 Here's an example:
 ```idris
 ys : Vect 3 Int
 ys = [0, 1, 2]